 Categories

-Talent Acquisition Workplace
+Talent Acquisition

 If you’ve experienced a candidate-driven market, you’ll know that it means great candidates can pick and choose between employers, which can be difficult for a recruiter to manage.
-For those of you who are familiar with this scenario, I’m sure you’ll be able to appreciate that it feels like it’s getting harder and harder to find good candidates, so when you do, make sure you avoid sending them to your jobs page alone. this requires a complete change of mindset, form ‘working a job’ to ‘working a candidate’.
+For those of you who are familiar with this scenario, I’m sure you’ll be able to appreciate that it feels like it’s getting harder and harder to find good candidates, so when you do, make sure you avoid sending them to your jobs page alone. this requires a complete change of mindset, from ‘working a job’ to ‘working a candidate’.

 Match their interests to available opportunities

 Make sure you’re not pigeon-holing a candidate into your live jobs.
 Ask about their passions and career goals – work with them to help them identify a list of available opportunities in the area and send out their CV to other colleagues.
-When discussing whether there are any companies which the candidate is particularly interested in, make sure you explain to them the benefit of having a third party recruiter proactively approach the company/s on their behalf.
-I would always recommend doing this in person or over Skype as you can have a detailed conversation (perhaps suggest new industries / job ideas).
+When discussing whether there are any companies that the candidate is particularly interested in, make sure you explain to them the benefit of having a third party recruiter proactively approach the company/s on their behalf.
+I would always recommend doing this in person or over Skype as you can have a detailed conversation (perhaps suggest new industries/job ideas).

 Use Google Maps to do a skills-based search